 - During a life-threatening flare-up.
 Removing the large intestine may be the only option if it swells greatly (megacolon), punctures (perforates), or bleeds uncontrollably.

-- If UC is poorly controlled by medication.
+- If the condition is poorly controlled by medication.
 Some people remain in poor health with frequent flare-ups which do not settle properly.
 To remove the large intestine is a serious step but, for some people, the operation is a relief after a long period of ill health.

 - If cancer or pre-cancer of the large intestine develops.